Can you compost cheese

 Bokashi is a composting method developed by Dr. Teruo Higa in the early 1980s.
 This method uses the anaerobic process, which requires no oxygen.

-It is more appropriately a fermentation process and involves adding food scraps, organic wastes, and bran into an airtight container.
-This prevents any smell or vermin.
-This process can take as little as a month which is faster than the traditional method.
+This process can take as little as a month, which is faster than the traditional method.
 You can also do it on a small patch of land or in a small bucket.
 After weeks of fermentation, the preserve is then buried deep into the soil, which will help prevent any smell or rodent infestation.

 Electric composter

 Electric composters are an excellent alternative for composting cheese and dairy.
-This compost system turns your food scraps and other compostable materials into finished compost in a matter of hours or half a day.
+This compost system turns your vegetable scraps and other compostable materials into finished compost in a matter of hours or half a day.

-They are very versatile and can contain almost anything from vegetables to dairy, meat, eggshells, or any organic material.
+They are versatile and can contain almost anything from vegetables to dairy, meat, eggshells, or organic material.
 Electric composters also eliminate odors and methane emissions.
 When shopping for an electric composter, consider the capacity and size as well as the number of hours it takes to compost.

 Can you use Vermicomposting for dairy products?